Integrating Maneuverable Planning and Adaptive Control for Robot Cart-Pushing under Disturbances: Experiment

 \subsection{Experiment Setup}

 For simulations, the computation and visualization of the algorithms are carried out on a laptop computer with Intel Core i7-11657 CPU@4.70GHz, and is implemented in Python in Ubuntu 20.04 and ROS Noetic.
 For real-world experiments, the algorithm is implemented in C++11 in Ubuntu 20.04 and ROS2 Galactic.
-The motion planning algorithm is solved by CasADi \cite{andersson2019casadi} with the Ipopt solver \cite{wachter2006implementation}.
-The hardware platform is similar to our previous work \cite{xiao2022robotic,xia2023collaborative,xie2025autonomous}, consisting of a perception module made up of a 32-line Ouster LiDAR OS0, Realsense cameras, an actuation module composed of a CAN Box, a differential drive mobile base and 2 SCARA robotic arms driven by six DC motors, as illustrated in Fig. \ref{hardware}.
+All planners in Section \ref{exp:motion_planning} are formulated in CasADi \cite{andersson2019casadi} and solved with the IPOPT solver.
+The overall framework runs at a frequency of 22 Hz.